dipi-unimore/mininet-gym-icaart-2026/readme.md

 Real-time traffic generation and flow monitoring via Mininet and Custom Gym environments for traffic classification and DoS attack detection.

 ![Schema Screen Shot][schema-screenshot]
-The previous Schema shows the framework architecture.
-A deep explanation can be found in the section on the cited [mininet-gym-paper].
+**Framework Architecture:** The schema illustrates the framework architecture.
+A deep explanation can be found in the section on the cited **[mininet-gym-paper]**.

 ![Product Screen Shot][product-screenshot]
-Web UI Screenshot: Real-time traffic flow visualization and metrics registered during a Mininet experiment.
+**Web Interface for Flow Monitoring**: Real-time visualization of network traffic and DDoS attack metrics registered per second during a simulation.

 ---